nCine/nCine-site/download-master.md

 - The seek position of an audio buffer can be queried and modified
 - It is now possible to set a custom line height for a `TextNode` object
 - When loading a RGB texture it is possible to treat a color as transparent
+- You can now use `nctl::String` and `const char *` as keys for hash containers without specifing an hash function
+- There is a new `removeAllChildrenNodes()` method in the `SceneNode` class
+- You can retrieve the current `RectAnimation` of an `AnimatedSprite` with the `currentAnimation()` method
+- Errors in Lua scripts will not cause the engine to assert and exit
+  - It is now possible to load a Lua script without running it
+  - More information will be provided when a script fails to load or to run

 ### Fixes
 - GCC hardening compiler flags have been fixed with the explicit addition of PIE flags